tyranno-studios/blockchain-brawlers-whitepaper/README.md

 # The PvP Phase
 ## Beta Testing

+### How to Play

+the game is fairly straight and deceptively simple.
+But the simplicity is an illusion as there is a tremendous amount of depth and strategic choices that the players have to make.
+Like Texas Hold'em poker the game revolves around are your two cards of a higher value than your opponents two cards.
+Whether you decide to state that they are is depending on many factors.
+In all, each round you play involves up to seven strategic decisions.

 There are currently two announced PvP feature in active development at this time.
 The first version of PvP feature utilizes a new card battler mechanic exclusive to Blockchain Brawlers.
 It was designed and balanced by [Richard Garfield](https://en.wikipedia.org/wiki/Richard_Garfield), the creator of [Magic: The Gathering.](https://en.wikipedia.org/wiki/Magic:_The_Gathering)

 This feature is in varying states of progress and the as noted above the WebGL version is available to be played in a testing environment right now.
 There is no wallet or cost to playing this test version.
 To access it directly you can go [here](https://play-best.babrawlers.com).
 The only requirement is you play on your desktop in a Chrome, Safari or Firefox browser.
 Others browsers may work, but are not officially supported.
 Mobile web is not currently supported.